 What Are Those Goals Anyway?

 At the end of most years, I get excited about goal setting.
-Sure, it’s an arbitrary time to set goals, when I could set annual goals on March 19 if I wanted to.
+Sure, it’s a popular time to set goals, when I could set annual goals on March 19 if I wanted to.
 But there’s something about the new year that is symbolically helpful in getting me motivated.
 At the end of 2019, I didn’t have that excitement for goal setting.
 One would think that after the end of a decade or two, I’d be ready with a whole box load of goals.
-Instead, I’m keeping to the two I had last year, which is to reduce my weight by eight-10 pounds, a goal I’ve had for at least six years now.
-And to finish my novel.
+Instead, I’m keeping to the two I had last year, which is to reduce my weight by eight-10 pounds, a goal I’ve had for at least six years now, and to finish my novel.

 Twelve Days Into 2020